-- An immediate head count would be carried out in order to ensure that all the other pupils were present. - An adult would search the immediate vicinity. - Inform the Headmistress and the DSL by mobile phone. - The remaining pupils would be taken back to School as soon as reasonably practicable. - Ask the Headmistress to ring the child's parents and explain what has happened, and what steps have been set in motion.
-Ask them to come to the venue/ the School at once. - Contact the venue manager and arrange a search (where relevant). - Contact the Police immediately. - The DSL would inform the LSCB who should liaise with safeguarding partners including local children's services as appropriate.
-The DSL will check with the LSCB this has happened. - The School would cooperate fully with any Police investigation and any safeguarding investigation by the local authority. - Inform the Chair of Governors without delay. - The School's insurers would be informed as soon as reasonably practicable. - If the child is injured and is taken directly from the scene of the accident to hospital for treatment a report would be made under RIDDOR to the Health & Safety Executive (HSE) as soon as reasonably practicable and no later than 15 days of the accident.
+- An immediate head count would be carried out in order to ensure that all the other children were present. - An adult would search the immediate vicinity thoroughly and alert staff/manager of the venue. - The remaining children would be taken back to School as soon as reasonably practicable. - Contact the Deputy Head (Junior School); the Deputy Head will inform the Headmistress. - The Major Incident Procedure (MIP) will be followed. - During the course of the MIP, the child's parents will be contacted and told what has happened, and what steps have been set in motion.
+They will be asked to come to the School/venue.
+Other agencies will be contacted e.g. Police as appropriate during the MIP and the Chairman of the Governing Body will be informed. - The Headmistress (DSL) would inform the Kent Safeguarding Children Multi-Agency Partnership who should liaise with safeguarding partners including local children's services as appropriate. - The School would cooperate fully with any Police investigation and any safeguarding investigation by the local authority including children's services. - The Insurers would be informed. - Inform the Chair of Governors without delay. - If the child is injured and is taken directly from the scene of the accident to hospital for treatment a report would be made under RIDDOR to the Health & Safety Executive (HSE) as soon as reasonably practicable and no later than 15 days of the accident.

 A full record of all activities taken up to the stage at which the child was found would be made for the incident report.
-The School will review its procedures and, if appropriate, these would be adjusted.
+If appropriate, procedures would be adjusted.